SURABHIMV/sesmic_traces/README.md

-# Siesmic_traces preprocessing and feature engineering
+# Siesmic_traces preprocessing, feature engineering and model training

-This repository contains code, to preprocess the seismic input traces and forming new features.
+This repository contains code, to preprocess the seismic input traces , forming new features and model training.

 ## Files